m110h/protopuddlepp/README.md

 ## Build
 You can use cmake for building, but it isn't crossplatform method yet.
 Only Windows is supported at this moment, but it will be changed very soon.

+## Binary
+An early binary release for Windows 64 bit is available.
+Download it from [this page](https://github.com/m110h/protopuddlepp/releases).

 ## Screenshot
 ![Image description](screenshots/main_window.jpg)